pftaylor61/ocws-woocommerce-adminbar/README.md

 # OCWS WooCommerce Admin Bar Plugin
 ocws-woocommerce-adminbar

 This plugin will check to see if the WooCommerce plugin exists.
-If it does, it will look at the orders, and publish the number of pending orders on the admin bar.
+If it does, it will look at the orders, and publish the number of orders needing processing on the admin bar.

+## Version 0.2
+Now publishes how many orders need processing

 ## Version 0.1
 ![ocws-woocommerce-adminbar](./images/screenshot1.png)